Your guide to buying CIAG services from

 05

-Every student should have multiple opportunities to learn from employers about work employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities, including visiting speakers, mentoring and enterprise schemes.
+Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
+This can be through a range of enrichment opportunities, including visiting speakers, mentoring and enterprise schemes, and could include pupils’ own part-time employment where it exists.

 06

-Every student should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
+Every pupil should have first-hand experiences of the workplaces to help their exploration of career opportunities and expand their networks.

 07